The Bankrate promise

 3. Review your savings progress and set goals for 2022

-A key factor in any strong financial plan is having savings to fall back on.
+A key factor in any strong financial plan is having savings to fall back on in an emergency.
 You may have had to dip into your emergency fund recently, and that’s OK (that’s what it’s there for).
-Now, it’s time to focus on how you’re going to replenish or grow your savings in 2021.
+Now, it’s time to focus on how you’re going to replenish or grow your savings in 2023.

 4. Contribute to your 401(k) by Dec.
 31

 If you’re fortunate enough to receive a holiday or year-end bonus, you may want to consider earmarking as much as you can toward your 401(k) plan, McBride says.
 Additionally, if your company offers a match that you haven’t maxed out, do so before it’s too late.

 Due to the bear market in 2022, your retirement account may have fallen sharply.
 McBride says to consider taking advantage by converting some of your pretax retirement assets, such as a traditional IRA, into a Roth IRA.

 “Be advised that converting will trigger taxes on any contributions not already taxed, so be sure to consult your tax advisor,” McBride says.

 If you earn too much to contribute to a Roth IRA, consider a back-door Roth IRA contribution.